ultralightweight/qtils/docs/index.rst

 Dedication
 -------------
-This library is dedicated to Pál Hubai, Surfy my programming Master, who thought me how to code and guided me when I was a child.
+This library is dedicated to **Pál Hubai, Surfy**, my programming Master who spent countless hours answering my questions, providing code examples, and guiding me towards the right approach when I was learning programming as a child.

 Quick links